 That is, not much.

 It turns out that so much of Ashley Madison was more about fantasy than reality.
-The ability to write to one’s heart content about some ideal romantic, sexual, or sensuous partner, and have these revelries returned.
+The ability to write to one’s heart’s content about some ideal romantic, sexual, or sensuous partner and have these revelries returned.

 Sharing Fantasies

-And while it costs money to write down your fantasies in a cyber bottle, and cast them into the virtual ocean, to actually make them public causes people to fear suicidality.
+And while it costs money to write down your fantasies in a cyber bottle and cast them into the virtual ocean, making them public causes people to fear suicidality.

-Only by asking: “Why?” do we get closer to why people would rather wait it out to see if they’re discovered (despite the emotional costs), and potentially pay others a bribery fee to keep these things secret.
+Only by asking, “Why?” do we get closer to understanding why people would rather wait to see if they’re discovered (despite the emotional costs) and potentially pay others a bribery fee to keep these things secret.

 Sexual Fantasies – Rolling Them Back

-Let me say for the record that I haven’t read any really good books that describe sexual fantasies in the depth that would satisfy a sex therapist.
+Let me say for the record that I haven’t read any excellent books that describe sexual fantasies in the depth that would satisfy a sex therapist.

-Books we consider the “good ones” cause us to ignore the analysis, and the “bad ones” bore or disgust the average reader too much to bother even reading the analysis.
+Books we consider the “good ones” cause us to ignore the analysis, and the “bad ones” bore or disgust the average reader too much to bother even with the analysis.

-For those who have such a passion, I’d suggest Nancy Friday’s collection, but these are hopelessly outdated and “vanilla” by today’s standards.
-However, they were also constructed in the early days, when most of us were forced to rely on our sexual imaginations, rather than pulling from a recent “YouPorn” clip.
+I’d suggest Nancy Friday’s collection for those who have such a passion.
+Yes, these are hopelessly outdated and “vanilla” by today’s standards.
+However, they were also constructed in the early days, when most of us were forced to rely on our sexual imaginations rather than pulling from a recent “YouPorn” clip.